Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/82-KeyboardShortcuts.md

 ## Keyboard shortcuts in table and tree editors

 * **F2** - Direct edit of selected element.
+* **F5** - Refresh.
+Force an update of the displayed data according to the latest version of the semantic model.
 * **+** - Expand direct children.
 * **-** or **/** - Collapse.
 * ** * ** - Expand all children.